chronoscz/Fairtris/README.md

 - it is fully portable, no installation required,
 - and many more!

 More detailed information on how to handle the game and its mechanics can be found further in this document and also on **[wiki pages](https://github.com/furious-programming/Fairtris/wiki)**.
+If you want, you can also check out the **[FAQ](https://github.com/furious-programming/Fairtris/wiki/faq)** page where you will find answers to basic questions.

 </br>